duplonicus/TwitterScraper/README.md

 Run "python3 twitter.py" to scrape the default account set in the argument parser definition

 Run "python3 twitter.py username" to scrape a different account.
 Example: "python3 twitter.py michaeljburry"

 Run "python3 twitter.py username --tablename newtable" to create and use a different table in the database.
 Example: "python3 twitter.py michaeljburry --tablename stocks"

-All functioinality is enabled by default but can be turned off with --noconsole, --nolog, --nobrowser, --nosounds, --nodb, and --nodiscord
+All functioinality is enabled by default but can be turned off with --noconsole, --nolog, --nobrowser, --nosounds, --nodb, and --nodiscord.
 Example: "python3 twitter.py michaeljburry --tablename stocks --nobrowser --nodiscord"

 The keywords can be modified within twitter.py and are seperated by the | symbol